 7. Are there age restrictions in hostels?

-Of course there are.
+Of course, there are.
 Dorm rooms are usually only available for guests between 18 and 39 years old.
 The over 40s can still stay in hostels but in a private room.

 8. Do hostels have curfews or a lockout period?

-The quick answer is somethings there are, but more and more hostels are getting rid of this policy as competition increases.
+The quick answer is sometimes there are, but more and more hostels are getting rid of this policy as competition increases.
 This varies a lot from country to country.
 For instead nearly all hostels in Paris have a curfew time of 12 midnight.
 Some hostels in Germany will also have a curfew or a lockout period.
-My advise is to always read the hostel description and reviews before booking one.
+My advice is to always read the hostel description and reviews before booking one.

 Amazing Dorm Room @ Home Lisbon Hostel